rism-digital/kapellmeisterbuch/README.md

 ## Development
-pull the repository and make sure you have the basic components installed on your machine:
+Pull the repository and make sure you have the basic components installed on your machine:

 ```bash
 sudo apt install npm gulp